British Satellite Broadcasting: Development

-Within a year, the consortium made it clear that the original launch date of 1986 would be delayed to 1989, while also asking the government to allow them to tender out the building of the new satellite system to help reduce cost.
+Within a year, the consortium made it clear that the original launch date of 1986 would be delayed to 1989, while also asking the government to allow it to tender out the building of the new satellite system to help reduce cost.
 On 15 June 1985, the project failed when consortium concluded that the cost of set-up was not justifiable.
 The BBC stated the costs were prohibitive because the government insisted that the "Club of 21" should pay for the costs of constructing and launching a dedicated satellite.

 IBA satellite franchise

 On 2 April 1986, the IBA convinced the Home Secretary to revive the DBS project but under different conditions, broadly based on a report drawn up by John Jackson, by inviting the private-sector companies to apply for a new television franchise via satellite to provide a commercial service on the IBA's three DBS channels (of the five in total allocated to the United Kingdom).
 One of the conditions imposed on applicants by the IBA was that they use a new untried transmission standard, D-MAC.
 This was part of the European Communities' support for the HD-MAC high-definition television standard which was being developed by Philips and other European companies.
 The technology was still at the laboratory stage and was incompatible with previous standards: HD-MAC transmissions could not be received by existing television sets which used PAL or SECAM standards.
 The condition to use a high-power (230 watt) satellite was dropped, and no winner was precluded from buying a foreign satellite system.

 The IBA received five major contenders with serious bids for the direct broadcast satellite franchises.
 It also received submissions from The Children's Channel and ITN to make sure their programmes were used on any successful bid: